sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 This `JSON` is processed by the extension runtime to create a [`MenuItemContribution`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/shared/src/api/protocol/contribution.ts#L217:18) object.

+To explain this `JSON`:

-- `action`: The action to invoke when the item is in its active state.
-Matches `id` field of an action.
+- `action`: The **Action** to invoke when the **Menu Item** is in its active state.
+Matches the `id` value of an **Action**.
 - `when`: An (optional) expression that must evaluate to true (or a truthy value).
-If the result of the expression is false or falsey, then the item will not appear in its chosen menu.
+If the result of the expression is false or falsey, the **Menu Item** will not be displayed.

-Setting `"when"` to the value `"resource"` means the menu item will display only when a resource (document) is available.
+Setting `"when"` to the value `"resource"` means the **Menu Item** will display only when a `resource` (document) is available.

 <!--TDO Ryan Check out the [extension activation tutorial](activation.md) for a more complex usage of the `when` field.-->

-## Testing the extension for button display

-You now have the code required to display a button so let's test it by:
+You now have the code required to display a button so let's test it.

+## Check that the button displays

+Test it by:

 - Publishing the extension.
-- Viewing a file on Sourcegraph or GitHub.
+- Viewing a file on Sourcegraph.com or GitHub.
 - You should see a **Line Count** button in the header above the file.

-Clicking the button does nothing so now, let's write the application code for the extension.
+- View the [Sourcegraph repository page](https://sourcegraph.com/github.com/sourcegraph/sourcegraph) and the **Line Count** button should not be displayed.

 ## Extension application code

-Our goal is to click the **Line Counter** button to display the file name and number of lines of code in a notification.
-We'll code this in 3 parts.
+Now that we have the button, the next step is to display the notification.
+We'll code this in 3 steps.

 ## Extension code part 1.
 Registering a custom method

-We'll use [`sourcegraph.commands.registerCommand(command: string, callback: function)`](https://unpkg.com/sourcegraph/dist/docs/modules/_sourcegraph_.commands.html#registercommand) to register a callback invoked by the menu item action.

-Open the TypeScript file in `src` and delete all of its code.
+Open the TypeScript file in `src` and delete all the code.
 Then replace it with:

 ```typescript
 import * as sourcegraph from 'sourcegraph'